Engee documentation

 SumType = "Inherit"

-Block code (in cell Common code, Dimensions inheritance method and Types inheritance method):
+The block code (in the cell Common code, Dimensions inheritance method and Types inheritance method):

 struct Block{SumType, MulType, aType, bType} <: AbstractCausalComponent